top of page

 Matthew 4:13–17: And leaving Nazareth he went and lived in Capernaum by the sea, in the territory of Zebulun and Naphtali, 14 so that what was spoken by the prophet Isaiah might be fulfilled: 15 "The land of Zebulun and the land of Naphtali, the way of the sea, beyond the Jordan, Galilee of the Gentiles— 16 the people dwelling in darkness have seen a great light, and for those dwelling in the region and shadow of death, on them a light has dawned."
 17 From that time Jesus began to preach, saying, "Repent, for the kingdom of heaven is at hand."

 Why was the Galilee area called "Galilee of the Gentiles?"
-Because after the Assyrian conquest in around 722 BC, the Assyrians removed much of the Jewish population and then imported people from other places they had conquered into the area.
+After the Assyrian conquest in around 722 BC, the Assyrians removed much of the Jewish population and imported people from other places they had conquered into the area.
 Later, after the Babylonian conquest, the Jews once again populated the area.
-However, many of these foreigners still remained in the area, so it was called Galilee of the Gentiles as a result.
+However, many of these foreigners remained in the area, so it was called Galilee of the Gentiles.

 4. Capernaum is mentioned more than any other town around the Sea of Galilee.